What is an Asset Management Company (AMC)

 - Reporting: Investors receive regular reports on the performance of their investments, including returns, portfolio composition and market commentary.

-AMCs function through several key components:
+AMCs operate through several key functions:

 Choosing the right asset management company in India involves evaluating several factors: